Wilcoxon Rank Sum (Mann Whitney-U) in R

 -0.4261403

-In {coin} there is no option for a continuity correction and it is not done by default. {coin} can calculate exact and Monte Carlo conditional p-values using the distribtuion argument.
-The exact p-value should be used in small sample sizes as the normal approximation does not hold
+Using coin one can calculate exact and Monte Carlo conditional p-values using the distribtuion argument.
+The exact p-value is best used in small sample sizes.

 Exact Wilcoxon-Mann-Whitney Test